saiteja013526/SocialMediaAPI/README.md

 # 📸 Hey there!
-Welcome to FastAPI Framework.
+Welcome to FastAPI Framework

 This is a cool little backend for a social media app, built with Python and FastAPI.
 It's got all the basic stuff you'd need to get a modern app up and running!